ivanreese/ivanish/source/pages/magnetic-fields.md

 ---

 In the below simulation, you can drag the white dot at the center.
+(Desktop only 🤷‍♀️.
+Mobile folks, just enjoy the pretty!)

 <div class="full-width">
   <iframe frame-src="https://cdn.ivy.boo/magnetic-fields/wire/index.html"></iframe>